QuarkNerd/blog/dpizzi/_posts/02-06-2015-StrongTypingWithKnockoutJSAndRequireJS.md

 ## Conclusions

-In this article we have presented one practical solution of the integration of strong typing using the TypeScript framework with KnockOutJS and RequireJS.
+In this article we have presented one practical solution of the integration of strong typing using the TypeScript framework with KnockoutJS and RequireJS.
-Whilst the size of the project is not considerable, the integration of these technologies are not straightforward, essentially due to the lack of documentation available on Internet.
+Whilst the size of the project - which you can find on [GitHub](https://github.com/dpizzi-scottlogic/StrongTypingWithKnockOutJS) - is not considerable, the integration of these technologies are not straightforward, essentially due to the lack of documentation available on Internet.

 First, we detailed project creation, framework configuration and activation.
 Then, we implemented a component that allows re-usability and asynchronous loading which is essential in large scale project.
 Finally, we integrated everything together and explained how data can be passed between viewmodels.

 What to do from here?
-Well, the [DefinitelyTyped](http://definitelytyped.org/) type definitions from KnockOutJS and its [GitHub repository](https://github.com/borisyankov/DefinitelyTyped) presents further examples that might (definitely) be worth a read.
+Well, the [DefinitelyTyped](http://definitelytyped.org/) type definitions from KnockoutJS and its [GitHub repository](https://github.com/borisyankov/DefinitelyTyped) presents further examples that might (definitely) be worth a read.